 Sec.
 1. The Society shall consist of Annual Members, Student Members, Life Members, Patron Members, Emeritus Members, and Honorary Members.

 Sec.
-2. To qualify as a member of the Society, a prospective member must (1) complete an application for membership, (2) pay the appropriate dues, (3) be elected, and (4) comply with the Society’s Code of Conduct and other policies.
+2. To qualify as a member of the Society, a prospective member must (1) complete an application for membership, (2) pay the appropriate dues and (3) comply with the Society’s Code of Conduct and other policies.

 Sec.
 3. All annual memberships are for one calendar year.
-Formal election of Members takes place at each annual stated meeting.
-Members are entitled to participate in the business sessions of the Society, to vote for elective Officers and Directors-at-Large, to serve as Officers, to receive the Journal of Mammalogy and Mammalian Species free of charge, and to purchase at a discount most other publications of the Society.
+Members are entitled to participate in the business sessions of the Society, to vote for elective Officers and Directors-at-Large, to serve as Officers and Directors-at-Large, to receive the Journal of Mammalogy and Mammalian Species free of charge, to qualify for reduced page charges for ASM publications, and to purchase at a discount most other publications of the Society.
 Members eligible for Student membership must be enrolled in an undergraduate or graduate degree program at the time of the payment of dues.
+Benefits available to members may be dependent on length of membership.

 Sec.
 4. Any Member, upon payment of a lump sum or upon payment of consecutive annual installments specified by the Board of Directors, shall be entitled to Life Membership, shall be exempt from annual membership dues from the time of initial payment, and shall receive all publications of the Society issued subsequent to election.
 Life Membership is conferred upon completion of payment.